 British Citizenship and Tube Alloys

 Max Born lobbied for his release.
 On Christmas Day 1940, Fuchs and Kahle were among the first group of internees to board a ship to return to Britain.
-Fuchs returned to Edinburgh in January, and resumed working for Born.
+Fuchs returned to Edinburgh in January, and resumed working with Born.
 On May 1941, he was approached by Rudolf Peierls of the University of Birmingham to work on the “Tube Alloys” program – the British atomic bomb research project.
 Despite wartime restrictions, he was granted British citizenship on 7 August 1942 and signed an Official Secrets Act declaration form.

 Espionage and the Manhattan Project